tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 $$ z_{11},\ z_{21},\ \dots,\ z_{n1} $$ are referred to as the scores of the first
 principal component.

-The given optimization problem can be solved via an eigen decomposition, a standard technique in linear algebra not covered here.
+The given optimization problem can be solved via an eigendecomposition, a standard technique in linear algebra not covered here.

-It is worth noting that units are important for principal component analysis, so standardization is often recommended.
+It is worth noting that units are important for principal component analysis, so [standardization][glossary-standardized-values] is often recommended.

 When interpreted in a geometric setting, the first principal component's loading vector $$ \phi_{1} $$ with elements $$ \phi_{11},\ \dots,\ \phi_{p1} $$ defines